Wisconsin Winter Getaway: Hudson, Osceola and St. Croix Falls

 I like to visit Hudson during the height of summer, when I can dip my weary hiker's feet into the cooling current of the river.
 I return in autumn, when its avenues of maples blind my eyes.
 But there's something extra-special about my winter visits, when the hiking trails are newly attired in white, when the crisp air requires-doesn't it?-that I snoop in my favorite boutiques for a brand-new scarf, when the quickening shadows provide every excuse to nurse an espresso in a cozy bookstore or coffeehouse.

-On this winter's afternoon, I arrive at the Jefferson-Day House, a graceful Italianate belle of 1857, in time for a cup of cheer before heading out to dinner.
+On this winter's afternoon, I arrive at my downtown accommodations in time for a cup of cheer before heading out to dinner.
 The walk down Third Street, once the Park Avenue of its day, thrills my eyes and chills my toes in equal measure.
 My mission: the January-defeating Caribbean flavors of San Pedro Cafe's menu.
 What the culinary blaze in its wood-fired oven doesn't melt, the sweet tropical relish will.

 Across the street at Agave Kitchen, cool jazz is warming the crowd.
 But the moon pulls me down the block to the river after dinner for a not-quite-midnight ramble along the old toll bridge, where those fools crossing to Minnesota paid the price.
 Today it ends its half-mile stretch in the middle of the river, still at liberty from the ice that struggles to tame its current.
 Then it's back to the fireplace waiting in my room.